-Supports graduate-level research conducted at member repositories of the ACSC.
-Primary consideration will be given to projects involving the substantive study of issues related to the Congress.
+Abstract: This grant supports graduate-level research conducted at member repositories of the ACSC.
+Each application will be evaluated on its merits.
+Primary consideration will be given to projects involving the substantive study of issues related to the study of Congress.
 Each proposal should be aimed at a discrete end product such as a book, dissertation, thesis, article, documentary, film, exhibit, website, or social networking site.

 Brigham Young University

 Abstract: The award will be given each year to one undergraduate or graduate student doing research on women in the American West (west of the Mississippi River).
 Awards may be used for any worthy project including preparation of seminar papers, theses, and dissertations.
 Applicants not receiving the Award will be considered for the Redd Center's other student grants ($1,500 maximum) if the study area is in Idaho, Montana, Nevada, Arizona, New Mexico, Utah, Wyoming, or Colorado.
 Proposals in all areas of the humanities, arts, and social sciences are welcomed.

 California State University, Sacramento

 Tsakopoulos Hellenic Collection Library Research Fellowship Program

 Eligibility: The Program is open to external researchers anywhere in the world at the doctoral through senior scholar levels working in fields encompassed by the Collection's strengths who reside outside a 150 mile radius of Sacramento.